GeoscienceAustralia/digitalearthau/docs/internal/other_modules.rst

     cp /g/data/v10/public/modules/pycharm/PyCharm.desktop ~/Desktop/

-To upgrade the version, download the latest tarball from the jetbrains website and place it in the folder ``/g/data/v10/public/modules/pycharm/``

 If you have a license for Pycharm Professional Edition, you can use your JetBrains Account with the version at::